 While connected devices are exceedingly popular with consumers, nearly two-thirds of surveyed consumers from the U.S., U.K., Australia, Canada, France, and Japan think the way that connected devices collect data about them and their behaviors is “creepy.”
 This data is the result of a Consumers International and Internet Society survey on consumers’ perceptions and thoughts of consumer IoT devices.

-The Ponemon Institute and Shared Assessment survey shows that “only 45 percent of respondents are requiring third parties that have access to their sensitive and confidential information to ensure compliance with security and privacy practices.”
-Of those respondents, only 51% require remediation of any identified third-party weaknesses.
+The Ponemon Institute and Shared Assessment survey shows that “Less than half of respondents (47%) evaluate Third Party IoT security and privacy practices before working with those parties.”
+Furthermore, only 55% require remediation of any identified third-party control weaknesses.